Dhruv88/Dhruv88.github.io/_paper-reviews/paper-review-5.md

 ---
 title: "Vision GNN: An Image is Worth Graph of Nodes"
-excerpt: "The paper discusses the results of conducting extensive experiments with a synthetic graph generator that can generate graphs having controlled characteristics for fine-grained analysis for node classification tasks."
+excerpt: "The paper proposes to represent the image as a graph structure and introduce a new Vision GNN (ViG) architecture to extract graph-level feature for visual tasks."
 collection: paper-reviews
 date: 2023-05-30
 ---